pizycki/agusmakmun.github.io/_posts/2018-02-15-what-happen-if-we-dont-refactor.md

 ---
 layout: post
-title:  "What happens if we don't refactor"
+title:  "What happens when we don't refactor"
 date:   2018-02-15
 categories: [funny]
 ---